zslhg903/NINA/NINA/Documentation/NINA.md

 ## Automated Meridian Flip

 Automated Meridian flips are important once your mount passes the meridian while imaging.
 They prevent that your telescope and camera bump into the mount and do major damage to your equipment.
-NINA has built-in functionality for the automated flip, even if your mount does not support it in firmware.
+N.I.N.A. has built-in functionality for the automated flip, even if your mount does not support it in firmware.

-> Prerequisite for this functionality is that your mount is connected to NINA and the setting for flipping is enabled.
+> Prerequisite for this functionality is that your mount is connected to N.I.N.A. and the setting for flipping is enabled.

 To enable the Automated Meridian Flip you need to enable it in the imaging settings.